 EDUC 350 Elementary School Human Kinetics (3 sem. hrs.)
 Teaching methodology and curriculum for physical education instruction.
-An introduction to lesson planning, active living, movement skills, and safety, fair play, and leadership as it applies to students in a school physical education program.
+An introduction to lesson planning, active living, movement skills, safety, fair play, and leadership as it applies to students in a school physical education program.
 Cross-listed: HKIN 350.

-Prerequisite(s): Third-year standing or instructor's consent.
+Prerequisite(s): HKIN 191 or EDUC 211, and third-year standing.
 (3-0) EDUC 353 Environmental Education: Curriculum and Pedagogy (3 sem. hrs.)
-This introductory environmental education explores environmental learning approaches to be used in schools and field-based/outdoor educational settings.
+This introductory environmental education course explores environmental learning approaches to be used in schools and field-based/outdoor educational settings.
 Using environmental learning approaches in class and in the field, students will develop reflexive and inquisitive thinking along with problem-solving approaches, develop communication, team building, and collaborative working skills, and develop skills and knowledge of forest, flora, and fauna.
 The course will examine environmental issues and learning approached from a local perspective and with respect to First Peoples Principles of Learning.
+Prerequisite(s): Minimum 60 semester hours, and a minimum 2.7 GPA.
 (3-0) EDUC 355 K-12 English Language Teaching (3 sem. hrs.)
 For students in the School of Education, this Teaching English as an additional language (TEAL) course focuses on methods of K-12 English Language Learner (ELL) instruction with specific attention to the interdisciplinary and intersectional nature of ELL teaching.
 The course includes frameworks and techniques derived from psychology, sociology and performance disciplines, including art, music and human kinetics.
-NB: Pending approval from the BCTC.
-Prerequisite(s): EDUC 211.
+Prerequisite(s): EDUC 211, 222, 233 with a minimum grade of B- in each course; 6 sem. hrs. of 100-level ENGL; confirmation into the School of Education; and a minimum of 2.7 GPA.
 EDUC 365 Social Issues in Education (3 sem. hrs.)
 This course is an introduction to the sociology of education as an analysis of the role of education in society.
 In particular, the course will explore societal trends affecting the institutions and practices of education; interpretative paradigms and related research studies; group dynamics in education; religious, social, and economic factors and issues in Canadian education.
 Prerequisite(s): Minimum 60 semester hours.
 (3-0) EDUC 373 Media and Technologies in Education (3 sem. hrs.)
 An overview of educational media and technologies in the classroom.
 Students will learn to apply technological skills for teaching and learning.
 They will engage this course as collaborators, content creators, and tinkerers, working together for a discerning praxis of educational media and technologies.
 Prerequisite(s): Minimum 60 semester hours.

-EDUC 401 Assessment and Evaluation for Learning (3 sem. hr.)
+(3-0) EDUC 401 Assessment and Evaluation for Learning (3 sem. hr.)
 A consideration of models of student assessment that contribute to effective and meaningful student learning.
 Assessment of learning, for learning, and as learning.
 Topics include underlying perspectives on student assessment, including faith informed perspectives; linking assessment to curriculum and learning, grading practices and guidelines, sampling student performance, keeping records, communicating the results of assessment, interpreting, and using the results of large-scale testing.
 Co-requisite(s): EDUC 402.

 Prerequisite(s): EDUC 321; minimum 90 semester hours; and a minimum 2.70 GPA.
-(3-0) EDUC 402 Initial Classroom Experience (1 sem. hr.)
-These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
+(3-0) EDUC 402 Initial Field Experience (1 sem. hr.)
+These initial field experiences provide students with meaningful educational experiences in schools and classrooms.
 Students relate their studies in the university classroom to school settings.
 Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
-Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1/2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
-Requests for May practica are processed through the Dean's office).
+Pre-service teachers are involved in 25 hours of classroom experience, normally 3-4 hours a week for 8 weeks in a K-12 school.
 Co-requisite(s): EDUC 401 or 411.